AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DIGITAL IMAGE COLLECTION

 CITIZENS FOR EDUCATIONAL FREEDOM (WISCONSIN FEDERATION) RECORDS, 1961-1978, 7.8 feet.

-Records of an organization that lobbied for equal treatment of private and public school children in government aid programs, including correspondence, financial records, minutes,
+Records of an organization that lobbied for equal treatment of private and public school children in government aid programs, including correspondence, financial records, minutes, publications and reports.

 [Connect to Citizens for Educational Freedom (Wisconsin Federation) Inventory]